 For over 20 years I enjoyed sky diving and I have an advanced class sky diving license issued by the United States Parachute Association.
 I don't sky dive anymore; however, I have good memories about that sport.
 My license number is C-17493.
 I am also a PADI certified rescue scuba diver and a SSI dive control specialist.
 I love cave diving in Florida and I am very active in this sport.
 My favorite mode of communicating is CW.
 My other passion is amateur astronomy.
 I have enjoyed the many ham friends that I have met over the air and I look forward to making new friends.

 I am involved in ham radio satellite communications.
 This part of the hobby is very interesting and fun!
 I am using eggbeater circularly polarized antennas for up and downlinking on both70 cm and 2 meters.
-I am also using AR2 pre-amplifiers on both antennas to improve the downlinking signals coming from the satellites.Thus far, I have had great success talking via AO-51, AO-27, SO-50,FO-29, VO-52, AO-7, SO-67, HO-68 and the International Space Station's repeater with those two antennas.
+I am also using AR2 pre-amplifiers on both antennas to improve the downlinking signals coming from the satellites.Thus far, I have communicated with other hams via AO-51, AO-27, SO-50,FO-29, VO-52, AO-7, SO-67, HO-68 and the International Space Station's repeater with those two antennas.
 I use the SatPC32 satellite tracking program.
 I also use the Ham Radio Deluxe satellite tracking program.
+As of September of 2015 I started to operate on PSK31.
+This digital mode is great for my compromised indoor attic dipole antenna system because PSK31 does not require a lot of power or elaborate antenna system to talk world wide.

 My AMSAT # is 37214.
 My CWOPS # is 1052